 3 class sessions

 With the rise in electronic media and technology in art, robotics has become a popular medium of experimentation.

-Build animatronic sculptures and robotic musical instruments for performances or installations.
+Build moving sculptures for installations or robotic musical instruments for performances.

 WHO THIS CLASS IS FOR

 This course is for sculptors, installation artists, sound artists, new media artists, and musicians to develop works that explore movement and sound within a physical space.